For decades upon decades, circulation directors had one goal and one goal only: increase magazine subscriptions.

 OFIE (Order form in editorial)

 An OFIE is an embedded subscription form that appears on web pages to order a product or service, or more likely to sign up for an email newsletter.
-Most often they are right below the main navigation and right above an article.
+Most often they are right below the main navigation and right above an article, library preview, or other type of free content.
 They feature a free report cover and a simple email ask.
-Next to floaters they are the best way to gather new email subscribers.

 OFIN (Order form in navigation)